Sales reps: Tips for Wine importers and distributors on how to retain them

 When a wine salesperson starts having trouble selling wine, the immediate response is to start questioning how good they are at selling wine.
 But what if it is the wine range and the individual wines that are actually the problem?
 Just looking at the bottom line sales figures does not always tell the full story.
 Wine importers and distributors may find the wines ranges as unfashionable in just a matter of months if they don’t have enough of the go-to, on-trend wines on there.
 It probably would not have mattered three years ago if you did not have an Albarino, a Picpoul de Pinet or a Falanghina on your list.
 But pity the poor sales rep trying to sell in a range without them today.

 5. Part of the family

 How involved are the sales reps in the big decisions being made about what wines are being kept or dropped in your next wine list review?
-After all they are the ones talking to customers day in day out about how well individual wines on that list are being tasted and what is in favour or not.
+After all, they are the ones talking to customers day in day out about how well individual wines on that list are being tasted and what is in favor or not.
 It is surprising how far down the pecking order an average sales reps’ views are.
 Being out on the road can get lonely, and any steps that the main business can take to make their salespeople feel involved, and included in the wider business will go a long way to keeping them happy.

 Looking for wine importers and distributors?
 Become an exhibitor at IBWSS UK Register Now to Save 400

 International Bulk Wine and Spirits Show(IBWSS) London Visitors Registrations are Open.
 Register Now.